sodadata/docs/soda-cl/anomaly-detection.md

 ## Optional Anomaly Detection Model Configurations

 To enhance the flexibility of anomaly detection, we offer optional configurations that allow you to tailor the model according to your specific needs.
-These configurations can be applied to the training dataset, facebook prophet model, and the anomaly detection check itself.
+These configurations can be applied to the training dataset, time series prediction model, and the anomaly detection check itself.

 ### Training Dataset Configuration

-The training dataset is crucial as it trains the anomaly detection model.The `training_dataset` configuration allows you to specify the `frequency`, `window_length`, and `aggregation_function` for your training dataset.
+The training dataset is crucial as it trains the anomaly detection model.
+The `training_dataset` configuration allows you to specify the `frequency`, `window_length`, and `aggregation_function` for your training dataset.
 You can customize the training dataset configurations by specifying the following parameters:

 ```yaml
 checks for dim_customer: